The Vision Australia Library opens up a world of information to people who are blind or have low vision, or a print disability.

 What’s happening with newspapers and magazines?

-Library members can only download periodicals available in the Vision Australia Library collection.
-Periodicals in the Bookshare collection are not available for VA Library members to download.
+Library members can only download periodicals available in the Vision Australia Library collection, Bookshare library periodicals will not be available to Vision Australia Library members.